simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 The **Microsoft Dynamics 365 Fundamentals ERP certification (MB-920)** is a valuable certification for students interested in exploring the world of enterprise resource planning (ERP) using Microsoft Dynamics 365.
 This certification provides a comprehensive understanding of various Dynamics 365 modules, including Supply Chain Management, Finance, Commerce, Human Resources, Project Operations, and shared features.

-With the Microsoft Dynamics 365 Fundamentals ERP certification, students gain knowledge of how Dynamics 365 enables businesses to streamline their operations, manage finances, optimize supply chains, and enhance human resource management.
+With the Microsoft Dynamics 365 Fundamentals ERP certification, students gain knowledge of how Dynamics 365 enables businesses to simplify their operations, manage finances, optimize supply chains, and enhance human resource management.
 They will learn about the key functionalities of Dynamics 365 in different areas, such as managing inventory, financial processes, sales and customer engagement, talent acquisition and management, project planning and execution, and more.

-For example, Dynamics 365 Supply Chain Management enables organizations to efficiently manage their inventory, streamline procurement processes, and optimize the entire supply chain.
+For example, Dynamics 365 Supply Chain Management enables organizations to efficiently manage their inventory, simplify procurement processes, and optimize the entire supply chain.
 Dynamics 365 Finance provides robust financial management capabilities, including budgeting, forecasting, and financial reporting.
-Dynamics 365 Commerce empowers businesses to deliver personalized and seamless shopping experiences across various channels.
+Dynamics 365 Commerce helps businesses to deliver personalized and smooth shopping experiences across various channels.

 By obtaining the Microsoft Dynamics 365 Fundamentals ERP certification, students demonstrate their proficiency in using Dynamics 365 to drive operational efficiency, financial visibility, and overall business success.
 This certification opens up opportunities in industries that rely on ERP solutions, such as manufacturing, retail, distribution, and professional services.